 Barring personal type items and things that are toxic (radioactive red Fiesta), I will almost always choose the vintage version of something over a new one.
 When it comes to furniture, I’m a design fan and collecting vintage makes my heart soar, though I think many modern companies are coming out with beautiful work too and I’m not above buying their stuff.
 CB2, I love you!
 But I not talking new here, just new copies of old designs.
 Actual real pieces are always better than their copy so in the reproduction “vintage” vs true vintage contest, original wins.

 I loved that there was a matching chair.
 That made choosing this over the vintage matched set a little easier.
 I know matching furniture isn’t very popular these days, but I love a matching chair and couch!
 It’s such a classic mid century design element.
-Mismatched things for the sake of mismatching is not my thing.
-And also, modern day sectionals don’t move me.
-So the couch + chairs was a dream come true.
+Here’s the lowdown on Darrin…

 Color: I wouldn’t say it’s graphite as there is a definite blue tint to it in person.
 It is very dark and hard to photograph, but this is pretty close, as is the above.Fabric: Pretty cute.
-Not nubby = sad.
+Not nubby = bummer.
 But has some texture with variation in the weaving = good.
-Here’s a hugely blown out example so you can see the detail.Size: Measure!
-This is so huge.
-Borderline gigantic.
+Here’s a hugely blown out example so you can see the detail.Size: This is large and in charge.
 Especially the chair, which is nearly a two seater.
-My 6 footer husband can easily stretch out on the couch and there is plenty of spooning room.
-Great in my large room, but wouldn’t be good for every space.
 Legs: They’re OK.
 Color is good, standard walnut.
 But their bulkiness reads contemporary repro, not true vintage.
 I’m planning on replacing them with vintage trim tapers.Comfort: Probably not the most comfortable couch in the world, but far better than any vintage couch I’ve ever owned!
 The back cushions are down, which is a bit squishy/floppy for my tastes.
 Does it off-gas?
 YES.
 I always wonder about this, does anyone else?
 We had to air it out for a few days in our den with the door open and then it was fine.
 Definitely made in China, definitely not organic cotton, definitely treated with fire-retardant and probably some stain guard.
 I hate all that stuff but struggled to find new upholstery fabric free of it.
 Also, the vintage set needed new foam anyways and would have been an off-gaser itself.

 Would I recommend it?
 For the sale price, enthusiastically YES!
 For retail, no because there are better options out there.
 If you are in the market for a new repro style couch, A Beautiful Mess just did a thorough roundup of mid century looking couches that is really good.
 Definitely check it out before you buy!
 And, I’ll mention that I would have purchased a couch from Thrive if I hadn’t stumbled upon the JCP.
 I’ve seen Thrive’s furniture in person and it is all gorgeous and extremely comfortable, and there is often deeply discounted furniture if you are able to visit their actual store!
 Thanks for reading everybody!